Man who stored Lyra McKee murder gun insists he had no role in her killing

 “In a number of those incidents he has made sectarian or anti-police comments towards the police,” he added.

-“On one occasion when he was age 17 he shouted ‘up the dissidents’, in another when he was 18 years old to the police he said ‘I hope you all get shot’.”
+“On one occasion when he was age 17 he shouted ‘up the dissidents’, on another occasion when he was 18 years old to the police he said, ‘I hope you all get shot’.”

 At the close of the sentence hearing, judge Mr Justice Stephen Fowler said he wanted to take some time to consider the points made by the legal representatives.